jhm3rd/jhm3rd.github.io/README.md

 Currently there are close to 200 webpages.
 The pages will be added as I have the time.
 I would rather focus on new projects. ;)
 The learning curve for GitHub is steep for an elderly man, who knows only enough HTML to compose a simple webpage.
 Wish me luck!

+Two files, Workshop Notebook.html and Workshop Notebook IV.html, provide indexes of all of the projects covered here.
+The latter is graphical.